neilghosh/neilghosh.github.io/_draft/2022-08-28-India-Community-Summit-2022.md.md

 The preperation for the jouney involved making sure one is fit for high altitute like Ladakh and packing a bunch of warm cloths including jackets.
 Weather was actually bright and sunny and not much of use of the jacket untill its late evening when it starts to get a bit cold and breezy.

 The beauty of the Himalayan range can be seen right from the plane to Ladakh.
 Most flights in fact starts from New Delhi.
-The stay was one of the best hotels of Ladakh with beautifull view of Karakorom range through the window from the room.
+The stay was one of the best hotels of Ladakh with beautifull view of Karakoram range through the window from the room.

+The day 1 was mostl

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE5MDYxNTYzOF19
+eyJoaXN0b3J5IjpbMjEyMzE3Njc2MF19
 -->